PRDO Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Q4 2025 Performance:
+• Q4 2025 Results:

 • Net income: $35.3 million ($0.54 per diluted share)

-• Adjusted earnings per diluted share: $0.59 (up 20% from $0.49 in Q4 2024)
+• Adjusted EPS: $0.59, up 20% from $0.49 in Q4 2024

-• Revenue: $211.6 million (up 20% from $176.4 million in Q4 2024)
+• Revenue: $211.6 million, a 20% increase from $176.4 million in Q4 2024

-• Adjusted operating income: $51.6 million (compared to $42.7 million in Q4 2024)
+• Adjusted operating income: $51.6 million, compared to $42.7 million in the prior year quarter

-• Full Year 2025 Performance:
+• Full Year 2025 Results:

 • Net income: $159.9 million ($2.42 per diluted share), up from $147.6 million ($2.19 per diluted share) in 2024

-• Adjusted earnings per diluted share: $2.61 (up 15.5% from $2.26 in 2024)
+• Adjusted EPS: $2.61, a 15.5% increase from $2.26 in 2024

-• Revenue: $846.1 million (up 24.2% from $681.3 million in 2024)
+• Revenue: $846.1 million, up 24.2% from $681.3 million in 2024

-• Operating income: $196 million (up 12.5% from 2024)
+• Operating income: $196 million, a 12.5% increase

 2. Strategic Updates and Business Highlights

-• Graduation Rates: Approximately 15,000 students graduated in 2025, with expectations for higher graduation numbers in 2026.
+• Approximately 15,000 students graduated in 2025, with expectations for higher graduation numbers in 2026.

 3. Forward Guidance and Outlook

-• Revenue growth anticipated due to new program rollouts and continued organic growth at CTU and AIU.
+• Revenue growth is anticipated due to new program rollouts and continued organic growth at CTU and AIU.

-• Q1 2026 adjusted operating income expected to be $68 million to $70 million.
+• Q1 2026 adjusted operating income is forecasted to be between $68 million and $70 million, compared to $63.5 million in Q1 2025.

 4. Bad News, Challenges, or Points of Concern